Bonka-Software/Mirage/README.md

 Mirage uses 2 singletons from where you can easily save, load, backup and rollback mirage worlds!
 These singletons are `WorldsDirectoryManager` and `WorldsTracker`.

+Mirage 1.1 also introduces a new Singleton `ChunkRenderingSystem` for rendering fake chunks.

 Also, don't forget to add mirage as a dependency in you `plugin.yml`:<br>
 `depend: [Mirage]` or `softdepend: [Mirage]`